 Turkey’s Road Toll System

 Motorways in Turkey incur a toll fee.
-These are either collected at toll booths or by using an automated system.
+These are either collected at toll booths or by using an automated system by way of an electronic tag which is stuck to the car windscreen.
 All other roads are toll free.

 If you are renting a car in Turkey, the hire company may instruct you to pass through the OGS or HGS lanes at the toll gates, in which case you will then pay the hire company for the toll.
 Simply slow down and drive through the toll gate and the electronic tag in your rental car will be scanned.

 If you have your own vehicle then you will need to register you vehicle for the HGS collection method.
 (High-Speed Toll System or Hızlı Geçiş Sistem).
 This can be obtained at the land borders or in the office at the first motorway toll you come to.

 You will be given an electronic tag sticker with a bar code, to stick on your windscreen.
 This needs to go near the top and centre of the windscreen.